igmhub/LyaCoLoRe/README.md

 # LyaCoLoRe
 Code development to use CoLoRe simulations for generating simulated Lyman alpha forest spectra.
-It is imortant to notice that the output files of CoLoRe are the input ones for LyaCoLoRe, and LyaCoLoRe's outputs will be the transmission files.
+LyaCoLoRe takes the output files from CoLoRe as an input, carries out several stages of processing, and produces realistic skewers of transmitted flux fraction as an output.
+Also in the repository are tools to tune the parameters within LyaCoLoRe's transformation, and to measure the 1D power spectrum of output skewers quickly.

 ## Install
 To install, run